browserengineering/book/book/scripts.md

 When a web page runs some JavaScript that crashes, the browser should ignore the crash.
 Web pages shouldn't be able to crash our browser!
-You can implement that like this:
+You can implement that like this (plus changing the call site of `run` to pass the script):

 ``` {.python}
 class JSContext: